readthedocs/ethicalads.io/content/pages/advertising-faq.md

 We can work with you to ensure your campaign is successful.
 If you have creatives you're running on other networks, we can help you adapt them to our ad formats.
-If you need more help creating ads that convert, let us know.
+If you need more help creating ads that convert, we can help with that.
 We've run a lot of campaigns on our network for ourselves and for advertisers and we know what works.

 For larger campaigns,